 About Box-Toppers’ team abbreviations

-Diamondbacks pitcher Patrick Corbin is Wednesday’s Box-Toppers Player of the Day and rises to seventh place in season player rankings.
+Diamondbacks pitcher Patrick Corbin is Wednesday’s Box-Toppers Player of the Day and rises to eighth place in season player rankings.

 Corbin struck out nine over 7 1/3 scoreless innings, allowing four hits and no walks, in the 6-0 win over the Phillies.

-Corbin earns 2.0 Box-Toppers points for being Player of the Day, giving him 14.0 for the season, second among National League pitchers, behind overall leader Max Scherzer of the Nationals (20.1).
+Corbin earns 2.0 Box-Toppers points for being Player of the Day, giving him 14.0 for the season, third among National League pitchers.

 American League Player of the Day—Athletics pitcher Mike Fiers struck out eight over 5 1/3 innings, allowing one run, four hits and no walks, in the 3-2 win over the Dodgers.
 Fiers did not earn the win, picking up a no-decision, because the Dodgers tied the game, 2-2, after he exited.